lfdias/MyProjectGTest/README.md

 git clone https://github.com/lfdias/gtests_master.git
 ```

 You will be prompted for your GitHub username and password...
-BUT!!!
-Instead of using the password, paste your Personal Access Token.
+BUT!!! instead of the password, paste your Personal Access Token.

 In the Linux shell, run:
 ```